 Baking for someone I love has to be one of my favourite things to do.
 Especially when the recipient is my wonderful Father-in-law.
 Even more so when it is to celebrate his birthday.
 While I usually make him a Coffee and Walnut Cake, however, this year I’ve kept all of his favourite flavours and baked them into this beautiful Maple Syrup Iced Coffee Bundt Cake.

 An incredibly moist and delicious cake, that includes walnuts, it is also lump free.
 Chopping the walnuts very finely ensures their nutty flavour mixes well with the coffee and spices.
-And the maple syrup icing adds another layer of flavour.
+While the maple syrup icing adds another layer of flavour.
 Resulting in a light, not heavy sponge, that tastes fantastic.

 No candles are needed to light up this dazzlingly, delicious cake.